VahidR/chatgpt-cli/README.md

 # chatgpt-cli
-A very simple and stupid CLI (bash) interface to ChatGPT to ask a question and ask questions and parse data from the Terminal.
+A very simple and stupid CLI (bash) interface to ChatGPT to ask questions and parse the data from the Terminal.
 There is a galaxy of possibilities for adding commands and making it much better.
 You are welcome to fork and evolve your own...

 ## Dependencies